 Born in Rijeka in 1959, Slavenka Drakulic is a journalist and writer who has written a number of fiction and non-fiction books about her home region and the recent war, including As If I Am Not There, Balkan Express, Cafe Europa, and They Would Never Hurt A Fly.
 She now resides in Sweden.

-A 17th century poet from Dubrovnik, his most famous works includes the poems Osman and Tears of the Prodigal Son.
+A 17th-century poet from Dubrovnik (1589 – 1638), his most famous works include the poems Osman and Tears of the Prodigal Son.

 Famous Croats in Film